jivesoftware/jiveapps/servers/roomfinder-server/README.txt

 ROOM FINDER SERVER

-This application is a standalone Java web application that can be deployed in a local Tomcat (or other servlet container) instance.
+This application is a standalone Java web application that can be deployed in a Tomcat (or other servlet container) instance.
 It provides an example implementation of the back end services for the "Room Finder" Jive app.

 The application uses Microsoft Exchange web services, and has been tested with